 Industrial laser technology requires precision automated processing for high speed and high accuracy cutting, perforating, welding, laboratory environment, and other specialized processes.

 Laser chillers designed and manufactured from TopChiller are used to remove boring heat from your commercially available laser machines and avoid overheating critical components in your industrial lasers and laser processes.

 Although there are numerous heat-transfer fluids used as coolants for a wide variety of laser applications, including medical lasers, military lasers, and more.

 But water is by far the most common coolant used and if the laser chiller system is properly designed, a recirculating water system (Laser water chiller) provides an efficient, effective, and reliable means of cooling your high-power laser systems.

-Each laser chiller made by TopChiller with a compact design and smart cooling system.
+Each laser chiller is made by TopChiller with a compact design and smart cooling system.

-Our laser chillers can precisely control your laser machine temperature, the temperature stability can up to±0.1℃.
+Our laser chillers can precisely control your laser machine temperature, the temperature stability can be up to±0.1℃.

 Since 1999, TopChiller has been a reliable supplier and manufacturer of laser chiller and laser cooling systems for various laser applications.

 TopChiller will build a standard laser chiller for your laser machine or if needed, design to customer requirements for laser chiller cooling capacity, size, portability, operating conditions, thermal load, and laser chiller system footprint.

 Besides the above standard laser chiller models, Topchiller can listen to customer detailed laser chiller requirements, design the laser cooling system, place a large laser chiller cooling capability in a small package, and OEM to offer the laser chiller and laser cooling system in one attractive package.